dar5hak/offline-mnist/README.md

 This way, after the first successful load on a modern browser, all resources are available even without a network connection.

+The model has been trained using the [mnist-node](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-node) example code in [tfjs-examples](https://github.com/tensorflow/tfjs-examples) repository.

 ## Running the code

 You need to have Node.js installed.
-In the project root directory, run these commands:
+In the project root directory, run these
+commands:

 ```bash
 npm install